Why do we get so uptight about a trip to the dentist?

 IV Dental Sedation for the people of Surrey

 We also make use of our understanding of how other therapies can be used to eliminate a patients’ dental anxiety, promote healing and reduce any unwanted side-effects of treatment.
-Moreover, we can use a variety of methods of sedation (intravenous, gas and air), or recommend E.F.T.
+Moreover, we can use a variety of methods of sedation or recommend E.F.T.
 (Emotional Freedom Technique), counselling or a course of hypnotherapy to overcome your fears.